dpcunningham/ncc-1701-enterprise-specs/README.md

 Populates associated GitHub project:  [`ncc-1701-enterprise-timeline`](https://github.com/dpcunningham/ncc-1701-enterprise-specs/projects).

 ...which is upstream from:
-- [`ncc-1701-enterprise-build`](https://github.com/dpcunningham/ncc-1701-enterprise-code/projects): a "swim lane" project depicting task assignments across available crew, using cards (containing issues & epics) from the code repository on the line below;
+- [`ncc-1701-enterprise-build`](https://github.com/dpcunningham/ncc-1701-enterprise-code/projects): a "swim lane" GitHub project depicting task assignments across available crew, using cards (containing issues & epics) from the code repository on the line below;
-- [`ncc-1701-enterprise-code`](https://github.com/dpcunningham/ncc-1701-enterprise-code): issues and epics transferred from **this** spec repository according to the timeline project above.
+- [`ncc-1701-enterprise-code`](https://github.com/dpcunningham/ncc-1701-enterprise-code): an associated GitHub repository which holds issues and epics transferred from **this** spec repository -- according to the "build" timeline project above.

 ---